usatiuk/psil/README.md

 # Some notes on the implementation

-The implementation is rather straightforward, based mostly on the compiler from "THE ARCHITECTURE OF SYMBOLIC COMPUTERS", with little modification and some additions.
+The implementation is rather straightforward, based mostly on the compiler from "The Architecture of Symbolic Computers", with little modification and some additions.
 Notably, the let/letrec is more lisp-like, using racket-like name-value pairs instead of them being in separate lists like in the book.
-Also, there's support for top-level functions using `define`, and a simple concurrent garbage collector.
+Also, there's support for top-level functions using `define`, quoting using `(quote value)`, and a simple concurrent garbage collector.

 There are three basic value types which is a string atom, number atom, and a cons cell.